-Beyond simply letting guests smoke there, the Winston House actually offers “Cannabis 101 Consulting,” for those guests who are interested in learning the health and wellness benefits of cannabis but aren’t ready to walk into a dispensary.
+Beyond simply letting guests smoke there, the Winston House actually offers “Cannabis 101 Consulting,” for those guests who are interested in learning about the effects of cannabis.

 The Winston House is a fantastic cannabis-friendly hotel, but there is one caveat: two of the house’s permanent residents are cats, so beware if you’re allergic!

 This accommodation, available through Airbnb, provides a beautiful snapshot of Seattle life, with a touch of eccentricity.
 The home is a 1903 Victorian, with plenty of personality.
 Its main guest room is called “the Sweet Suite,” and it’s described as “a harem-like suite with an enormous, sexy bed.”
 Guests have the opportunity to hang out in the parlor or lounge room, as well as the park-like backyard where you’ll find flow and herb gardens if you book during spring and summer.